 Safety goggles and proper attire must be worn at all times in the laboratory.
-Your lab begins at 7:30 a.m., and it is essential that you arrive on time so that you don't miss important information.
+Your lab begins at 7:45 a.m., and it is essential that you arrive on time so that you don't miss important information.
 Points will be deducted from your lab score for unsafe or inadequate conduct including, arriving late, not wearing goggles, not cleaning up spills promptly, and not cleaning your lab area before leaving the lab.
-Notify your TA as soon as possible if you must miss a lab for any reason.